yz721/ANLY503_Portfolio/index.md

 3. You can now use this data frame to create a graph object using igraph (R or Python), tidygraph (R) or networkx (Python)

-4.You will create a single network graph, where the width of each edge representing the number of people moving between the two states, the color of the edge denoting the state of origin, and preferably arrows denoting the direction of migration.
+4. You will create a single network graph, where the width of each edge representing the number of people moving between the two states, the color of the edge denoting the state of origin, and preferably arrows denoting the direction of migration.
 These aspects are required.
 You can style other aspects of the graph as you choose to improve readability.

 5. Your submission will consist of one R Markdown file, named networks.Rmd and its corresponding HTML file networks.html, along with any files and folders created in the rendering process.